The Restrictive Airway Problem

 The restrictive airway issue is more common than you may realize.
 With the rise of grain cultivation several thousand years ago and more recently large scale farming to support an ever growing global population, the human diet has migrated away from raw, natural food consumption, which requires robust chewing, to more processed and softer foods that are consumed with little or no chewing effort.

-Since modern humans are living longer, many middle-aged adults and seniors are now facing a quality of breath time bomb that they may not be aware of.
+Since modern humans are living longer, many middle-aged adults and seniors are now facing a quality of breath time bomb they may not be aware of.
 The warning signs are slow to form and not always obvious.
 I should know.
-I rowed crew in college and never considered my breathing as a performance limiting factor, nor anticipated it would become a deep sleep inhibitor later-in-life.
+I rowed crew in college and never considered my breathing to be a performance limiting factor, nor anticipated it would become a deep sleep inhibitor later-in-life.
 When you’re young, the resilient human body can adapt and compensate for the lack of oxygen, but eventually it catches up with you.
 It eventually caught up with me and specialized surgery was my best option, and arguably the only viable option, to fix my breathing.